jdanthdavis/lis4905/resources/git_guide.md

    git commit -m "your commit description"
    ```

-### 2. ***Get Latest Updates from develop Branch***
+### 6. ***Get latest updates from develop Branch***
-Now that your changes are committed to your local branch, get latest updates from "develop" branch.
+After your changes are committed to your local branch, get latest updates from "develop" branch.
-Steps make sure **your** local branch is up to date with "develop" branch before pushing **your** changes to remote repo!
+Steps below make sure your **local** *develop* branch is up to date with your **remote** *develop* branch before pushing changes!

-1. Switch to develop branch.
+1. Switch to develop branch
    ```
    git checkout develop
    ```
-2. Get latest changes from remote repo
+2. Get latest changes from remote develop branch
    ```
    git pull
    ```